TRUEPIC/queryql/README.md

 ## Releasing

-After development is done in the `development` branch and is ready for release, it should be merged into the `master` branch, where the latest release code lives.
+After development is done in the `development` branch and is ready for release, it should be merged into the `main` branch, where the latest release code lives.
 [Release It!](https://github.com/release-it/release-it) is then used to interactively orchestrate the release process:

 ```bash